- Find a Trail

 - Get Involved

-Explore the best rated trails in Wilmington, NC.
-Whether you're looking for an easy walking trail or a bike trail like the River to the Sea Bikeway and Gary Shell Cross-City Trail.
-With more than 4 trails covering 33 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Wilmington, NC, whether you're looking for an easy walking trail or a bike trail like the Jacksonville-Camp LeJeune Rail-to-Trails and Island Greenway .
+With more than 5 trails covering 35 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 What a wonderful way to get across town.
 From Halyburton Park, to Wrightsville Beach.
 15 Mile one way a total of 30 miles make a day of it